 Repairs and periodic checks should ONLY be carried out by UP, or by UP approved checking centres.
 Failure to comply with this will forfeit the certification.
-Consult www.up-paragliders.com/Service to find a check centre near you.
+Consult www.up-

 At UP we invest our entire know-how in paragliding into making the sport safer for you.
 We offer a variety of services all centred around the safety of our customers.